jiahecui/SenAOReFoc/paper/paper.md

 # Acknowledgements

-We thank Karen Hampson for fruitful discussions during the course of this project, and Chao He and Matthew Wincott for testing the software using different operating systems.
+We thank Karen Hampson for fruitful discussions during the course of this project, and Chao He for testing the software using different operating systems.
 This work was supported by European Research Council projects 695140 and 812998.